JuliaPluto/HypertextLiteral.jl/docs/src/design.md

 * There should be a discoverable and well documented extension API that permits custom data types to provide their own serialization strategies based upon syntactical context.

-* By default, use of unknown objects is an error.
-However, it should be trivial to permit their usage via Julia method implementation.

 * As much processing (e.g. hypertext lexical analysis) should be done during macro expansion to reduce runtime and to report errors early.